 \subsection{Interpreting the appearance of Dirac eigenvalues with intermediate level statistics}

-In this section we outline how the normalized level ratios $P(\tilde r)$, for eigenvalues appearing in the infrared part of the QCD Dirac spectrum can give us important physical insights about their localization properties.
-Before we proceed we summarize our lattice results for $P(\tilde r)$ of the different regions of Dirac spectrum labeled as \emph{intermediate} and bulk, as a function of temperature, in the left and right panels of Fig.~\ref{fig:Prtilda_high_T_comp} respectively.
-The $P(\tilde{r})$ for bulk modes for all the temperatures $T>T_{pc}$ are in excellent agreement with the prediction from random matrices belonging to GUE, as expected.
-The distribution $P(\tilde r)$ for the \emph{intermediate} eigenvalues is clearly different both from the expectations of uncorrelated eigenvalues as well as a GUE.
-The questions we would like to address are what the physical origin of this \emph{intermediate} trend is and how to replicate this in terms of a simple model of random matrices with additional admixture with uncorrelated eigenvalues.
-The amount of this admixture, in general, should be a function of temperature.
-An earlier study with the staggered Dirac spectrum in the continuum limit also observed distinctly different properties of these so-called \emph{intermediate} eigenvalues that proliferate when $SU_A(2)$ is effectively restored compared to the infrared eigenvalues in the chiral symmetry broken phase~\cite{Kaczmarek:2023bxb}.
+In this section, we outline how the distribution of normalized level ratios $P(\tilde r)$ can give us important physical insights about the localization properties of the QCD Dirac spectrum.
+Before we proceed, we summarize our lattice results for $P(\tilde r)$ in different regions of the Dirac spectrum labeled as \emph{intermediate} and bulk, as a function of temperature, in the left and right panels of Fig.~\ref{fig:Prtilda_high_T_comp} respectively.
+The $P(\tilde{r})$ for bulk eigenmodes for all the temperatures $T>T_{pc}$ are in excellent agreement with the prediction from random matrices belonging to GUE, as expected.
+The distribution $P(\tilde r)$ for the \emph{intermediate} eigenvalues is clearly different both from the expectations of uncorrelated eigenvalues as well as from a GUE.
+The questions we would like to address are, firstly, how to interpret these \emph{intermediate} level ratios in terms of a simple model of random matrices and secondly, if a physically motivated model can explain the origin of these level ratios.